sblenkhorne/pyTankGame/README.md

 only one forward and one turn command can be issued each frame.
 If multiple calls are made to forward or turns they will be ignored.

+forward() and reverse() both return False if the movement could not be completed because of a collision.

 You gunner can be commanded to rotate the gun turret or fire the gun using these commands:

 my_tank.fire() - fires a shell in the current turret direction.
 Has an approximate two second cool down